ChayaRNove/vowels.2025/README.md

-# Supplementary Materials for Vowel Study 2025
+# Supplementary Materials for Regional Differences in Central Yiddish Vowel Length: Central Poland and the Unterland (forthcoming)

-This repository contains supplementary materials for our study examining vowel patterns across Poland and Unterland regions.
-These materials complement the main paper by providing detailed participant information and comprehensive statistical analyses.
+This repository contains supplementary materials for Regional Differences in Central Yiddish Vowel Length: Central Poland and the Unterland.
+These materials complement the  paper by providing detailed participant information and comprehensive statistical analyses.

 ## Repository Organization